nuremics/nuremics/README.md

 - A _software item_ typically takes the form of a Python class that encapsulates related functions (units) to serve a specific purpose.

-- A _software system_ refers to a complete application designed to be executed by an end user, replacing traditional scripts or notebooks.
+- A _software system_ refers to a complete application designed to be executed by an end-user, replacing traditional scripts or notebooks.

 <img src="https://raw.githubusercontent.com/julien-siguenza/nuremics-data/main/assets/architecture.svg" alt="NUREMICS Architecture" width="100%">